futoin/core-cpp-api/README.md

 #### Memory Management

-Both modern glibc and gperftools malloc implementations are quite fast and may show even better results for some use cases.
+Both modern glibc and gperftools malloc (tcmalloc) implementations are quite fast and may show even better results for some use cases.
 However, FutoIn API provides `IMemPool` interface to support implementation-defined way to optimize object allocation and/or control memory usage.
+In some cases, it can help to completely eliminate synchronization of independent threads in large and complex projects.

 `IMemPool::Allocator<T>` is compatible with standard C++ library allocator interface.
 It can be used in any container and standalone.
 Unless explicitly provided, a global thread-local pointer to `IMemPool` instance is used.
-It is set to standard heap implementation by default.
+It is set to use standard heap implementation by default.

 General idea is that `IAsyncTool` instance can set own custom memory pool for its event loop thread.
 Such memory pool may disable any synchronization overhead (~20-30% boost in some tests) and/or